-Your first session will be the School of Engineering Welcome Session at 10am on Wednesday 26 September.
+Your first session will be the School of Engineering Welcome Session (Part 1).
 Please check the academic induction timetables for MSc Tunnelling & Underground Space students or students on all other PGT programmes.

 Your timetable from Week 1 onwards will be available via your Tabula profile.

 Details of the procedure for module registration will be provided in the Welcome Session and you will also be informed of the online deadline for this.